This the Stage (Week) One of our Introduction to Embedded Systems Design.

 - to increase robustness of their work?

-- to equip themselves sound fundamental to expand their project?
+- to equip themselves sound fundamental to expand their projects or create more sophisticated projects?

 If you are one of these young makers, this will be a great learning opportunity for you.